vseventer/markmyjourney/content/blog/20170319-one-week-in-albania-top-foods.md

 {{< photo "IMG_8302.JPG" >}}

 ### Djath kackavall & Djath I bardhë
-There are two dominant cheeses in Albania; feta (djath kackavall) and semi-hard salty yellow cheese (djath I bardhë).
+There are two dominant cheeses in Albania; feta (djath I bardhë) and semi-hard salty yellow cheese (djath kackavall).
 There is no such thing as a small piece of cheese in Albania.
 If you are ordering cheese, you’re probably getting at least 5–7 large pieces.
 It’s quite popular to eat feta together with watermelon, especially on a hot summer day.
 When ordering a salad, you’re most definitely getting a huge piece of feta on top, similar to what you would see in Greece.

 {{< photo "IMG_7952.JPG" >}}
 {{< photo "IMG_8100.JPG" >}}